epotters/poc/poc-web-gui-angular/poc-angular/src/app/lib/README.md

 ####Auth Module

-Angular classes for implementing OIDC.
+Angular classes for implementing OIDC using oidc-client.js.